eirikdahlen/TDT4290_Aqueous/README.md

 yarn installer-win
 ```

-To install, find the `release-builds` folder that is created, and run `AqeousInstaller.exe` as administrator.
+To install, find the `release-builds` folder that is created, and run `AqueousInstaller.exe` as administrator.

 After the installation, the application is located at `C:\Users\<username>\AppData\Local\aqueous`.